xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 .
 Focus on describing data processing rules and logic.

 .
-Use a rich language to specify the needed data processing.
+Use a simple and rich language to specify the needed data processing.

 .
 Use a language that is easy to adopt and understand.

 .
 Write specifications that are easy to read and maintain.

-To enable domain experts to describe their data processing logic in a declarative manner, the language and specification of KiwiSpec should provide clear ways to specify the source of input data, data filtering and computation logic, output format, and target output storage.
+As a declarative language and platform, the language and specification of KiwiSpec should provide clear ways to specify the source of input data, data filtering and computation logic, output format, and target output storage.
 KiwiSpec achieves this through five main constructs used to build a declarative specification:

 • READ: For reading input data from various sources such as memory, file, cloud storage, and/or database.

-• SELECT with condition, sorting, and limiting: For specifying data processing logic.
-This clause enables users to select and filter data from multiple inputs, transform the data, aggregate and correlate the data, perform recursive computation, and generate trending reports.
+• SELECT with condition, sorting, and limiting: For specifying data processing logic, this construct enables users to select and filter data from multiple inputs, transform the data, aggregate and correlate the data, perform recursive computation, evaluate composite logic expression and generate trending reports.

 • CREATE: For building output data structures.
 This clause enables users to create data structures that are needed for the output.